 The folding knife is by far the most popular.
 They come in many different designs and sizes.
-Growing up my dad always had his Swiss Army Executive knife on him whether he was wearing a suit, or pair of jeans.
-He used it for everything from opening envelopes and boxes, to stripping insulation off wires when working on electronics, and occasionally picking locks using on of the available blades on the knife that he modified.
+Growing up my dad always had his Swiss Army Executive knife on him whether he was wearing a suit or pair of jeans.
+He used it for everything from opening envelopes and boxes, to stripping the insulation off wires when working on electronics, and occasionally picking locks using one of the available blades on the knife that he modified.
 When I was in the Marine Corps, I always had my Gerber Gator folding knife on my belt and used it for anything and everything while out in the field, or on deployments.
 Now as a civilian, I’ve been using Emerson Knives for the past several years.
-For a long time it was the Emerson CQC7, but have recently transitioned over to the Emerson Knives CQC10.
-In my honest opinion, the CQC10 is Emerson’s best blade design.
-As with all Emerson knives they have found a great combination between: blade designs, outstanding ergonomics, wave opening feature, making them one of the best all around blades for daily tasks, as well as a ‘weapon’ to defend yourself with.
+For a long time, it’s been the Emerson CQC-7.

 How to strike with a blade and where to strike

 In the book, ‘100 Deadly Skills‘, Clint Emerson discusses the importance of knowing how to use a knife as a weapon.
 Many people carry knives for everyday carry and as a defensive weapon, but don’t have the necessary training and skills to effectively employ it as a weapon.
 Clint Emerson gives us a quick down and dirty lesson covering the knife grip, angles of attack, and most effective cut points.
 These three principles all remain the same whether you’re using a folding knife or fixed blade.